brunoarine/org-similarity/README.md

 # txtsimilarity
-A very simple text similarity calculator written in Python
+A very simple text similarity calculator written in Python.